-The massive storm that started out as Hurricane Sandy slammed into the East Coast and morphed into a huge and problematic system, killing at least 106 people in the United States.
-Power outages now stand at about 1.4 million homes and businesses, down from a peak of 8.5 million.
+The massive storm that started out as Hurricane Sandy slammed into the East Coast and morphed into a huge and problematic system, killing at least 107 people in the United States.
+Power outages now stand at more than 2.2 million homes and businesses, down from a peak of 8.5 million.
 Here's a snapshot of what is happening, state by state.

 Other states with storm-related deaths: Maryland (4), New Hampshire (1), North Carolina (3), Ohio (2), Virginia (2).